JuliaActuary/ExperienceAnalysis.jl/README.md

 │ (from = Date("2019-01-01"), to = Date("2020-01-01")) │ 1.01389           │
 │ (from = Date("2020-01-01"), to = Date("2020-12-31")) │ 1.01389           │
 ```

+## Discussion and Questions

+If you have other ideas or questions, feel free to also open an issue, or discuss on the community [Zulip](https://julialang.zulipchat.com/#narrow/stream/249536-actuary) or [Slack #actuary channel](https://slackinvite.julialang.org/).
+We welcome all actuarial and related disciplines!